Notes

 - On a high shelf, the source of music plays: A chime box–a prized, delicate artifice, alike in appearance to a metronome–plays a lilting waltz in A major (see irl: Blue Danube.)
 It must have been wound up recently.
 It is a masterpiece, worth 130 P.

 - Incredibly toxic.
-See the effect of spraying the griseoactin under Banishing the Shimmeling.
+See its effect under Banishing the Shimmeling.

-There is a fine, heavy black typewriter on the desk.
+A fine, heavy black typewriter rests on the desk.

-- It bears a silver badge reading “LIESERL,” a Firlish manufacturer of some esteem.
-This is not a cheap thing to own.
-Resell value of 40–50 golden pounds.
+- It bears a silver badge: “LIESERL,” a Firlish manufacturer of some esteem.
+This is not a cheap thing to own. £40–50 value.

 - Above the typewriter, affixed, speared to the wall by a pair of secateurs, is a note.

-Small closet: empty shelves, save for a pair of thick rubber gloves
+Small closet: empty shelves, save for a pair of thick rubber glove.

 Typewriter note: